yihsiang/coursera_cleaning_data/README.md

 ## Source of Data
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Note: Running the instructions below will download the zip file, unzip it, generate the data sets and cleanup the zip files and the unzipped data files
+Note: Running the instructions below will download the zip file, unzip it, generate the data sets and cleanup the zip files and the unzipped data files.
+So please connect to the Internet before running the instructions.

 ## Files in the project
 1. README.MD - This file